 The poet Prudentius, who was born in Spain in 348, and died there in the early years of the following century, saw the church when it had just been completed, and described it in the following verses of his book Peristephanon (On the Crowns of the Martyrs), 12, 45-54.
 The meter is a rather complex one called the Fourth Archolochean.

 Qua stringit amnis cespitem sinistrum.

 Regia pompa loci est: princeps bonus has sacravit arces,

 Subdidit et parias fulvis laquearibus columnas,

 Sic prata vernis floribus renident.

 “On the other side (i.e., of the Tiber), the road to Ostia keeps the memorial church of Paul, where the river touches its left bank.
-Its splendor is that of a palace; the good emperor dedicated this citadel (of the Faith), and decorated its whole extent with great wealth.
-He covered the beams with gold leaf, so that all the light within might be golden like the rays of the sun at its rising.
+Its splendor is that of a palace; the good emperor dedicated this citadel (of the Faith) and decorated its whole extent with great wealth.
+He covered the beams with gold leaf so that all the light within might be golden like the rays of the sun at its rising.
 He set columns of Parian marble beneath the gold-paneled ceiling, which are set out in four rows.
-Then he covered the curves of the arches with splendid glass of different colors; even so are the meadows bright with the flowers of spring.”
+Then he covered the curves of the arches with a splendid glass of different colors; even so, are the meadows bright with the flowers of spring.”

 Note some of the unusual vocabularies here: “titulus – title” is an early Christian technical term for a church titled to a particular Saint, or to the person who built or, or in whose house it was situated; “lusit”, from “ludĕre – to play” is here used in a thoroughly atypical sense derived from the meaning “to play a song”, hence, “to compose or arrange something”; “bracteola” means “gold leaf”.